reactjs/react.dev/content/docs/thinking-in-react.md

   * Identify every component that renders something based on that state.
   * Find a common owner component (a single component above all the components that need the state in the hierarchy).
   * Either the common owner or another component higher up in the hierarchy should own the state.
-  * If you can't find a component where it makes sense to own the state, create a new component simply for holding the state and add it somewhere in the hierarchy above the common owner component.
+  * If you can't find a component where it makes sense to own the state, create a new component solely for holding the state and add it somewhere in the hierarchy above the common owner component.

 Let's run through this strategy for our application: